QP/C++ 8.0.0

 The qv_port.h Header File

 The QV header file for the ARM Cortex-M port is located in /ports/arm-cm/qv/gnu/qv_port.h.
-This file provides the macro QV_CPU_SLEEP(), which specifies how to enter the CPU sleep mode safely in the cooperative QV kernel (see also Section 4.7) and [Samek 07]).
+This file provides the macro QV_CPU_SLEEP(), which specifies how to enter the CPU sleep mode safely in the non-preemptive QV kernel (see also Section 4.7) and [Samek 07]).

 Note